Rentap: Battle of Sungai Lang

 Rentap and his followers continued strengthening his fort in Sungai Lang.
 This fort at the headwaters of the Skrang River, on a hill cleared of jungle, was surrounded by steep slopes with high stakes driven into the earth forming a thick stockade.

 In August 1854, Rajah James Brooke proceeded up the Skrang River with a large group of warriors, about 7,000 from the Dayak and the Malay community from Kuching.
 Due to poor health, Brooke stayed with a strong force to protect their war boats and baggage at Enteban, the navigable extent of the Skrang.
 Captain John Johnson-Brooke (Rajah James Brooke's eldest nephew), was placed in command of the war expedition, accompanied by his younger brother Charles Brooke, Brereton, and five other English officers.

 They marched for four days to reach Rentap's fort and began their attack.
 A four-pounder gun and rockets were fired at one end of the fort while three-pounder guns were fired at the other.
-Rentap's forces returned fire with a small cannon and shouted their war-cries: Agi bedarah, agi ngelaban and Agi idup, agi ngelaban (English: 'Still bleeding, still fighting' and 'Still living, still fighting).
+Rentap's forces returned fire with a small cannon and shouted their war-cries: Agi bedarah, agi ngelaban and Agi idup, agi ngelaban ('Still bleeding, still fighting' and 'Still living, still fighting).
 Early that afternoon, there was a commotion inside the fort and the women and children were seen fleeing from the opposite side.

-The Malay Chief Panglima Seman, a Kalaka Malay of the White Rajah's forces, advanced on the fort as the sunset.
+The Malay Chief Panglima Seman, a Kalaka Malay of the White Rajah's forces, advanced on the fort as the sun set.
 His warriors opened the stakes with their hands and jumped inside the fort, drawing swords to attack.
 50 to 60 of Libau Rentap's warriors were seen racing away over the open ground, covering their bodies with shields as they fled.
 Rentap was said to have been wounded and carried away by his warriors to a second and much stronger fort located on the summit of Sadok Hill (a.k.a.
-Bukin Sadok or Mount Sadok).
+Bukit Sadok or Mount Sadok).